clayrisser/crypto-review/README.md

 #### Pros

 - first crypto that support smart contracts
-- most active dApp platform
+- most active cryto that supports smart contracts
 - most funded crypto that supports smart contracts
 - smart contract platform with the most dApps
 - ethereum 2.0 has the potential to fix slow and expensive transactions and bring support for additional languages due to the EVM being replaced with WASM